Multi-volume, multi-genre author, Matthew Fish introduces us to his latest story, “All The Best Roads Still Lead West”:

 The characters were well constructed, they played their roles in a very natural way, they came across as real and alive.

 I award 4.6 stars to “All The Best Roads Still Lead West”.
-The score would have been higher except for the large number of spelling errors I found.

 You can buy this book: